jneidel/jneidel.com/content/blog/transmission-behind-wireguard.md

 Before we start the container we need to think about where to put the configuration.
-On most OS's you can put them in `/opt/docker/volumes/wireguard/config`, but on unraid that directory will not survive a reboot, which is why I put it in `/opt/docker/volumes/wireguard/config`.
+On most OS's you can put them in `/opt/docker/volumes/wireguard/config`, but on [UNRAID](https://unraid.net) that directory will not survive a reboot, which is why I put it in `/mnt/cache/appdata/wireguard`.

 Once you decided on a directory, put your wireguard configuration file `wg0.conf` in there.